mcataford/pptx/README.md

 utility scripts to manage dependencies, format and test are in the `script` directory. `. script/bootstrap` will install the dependencies you need to get started.

+### XML source format

+XML tags referred to throughout the codebase are described in the [glossary](./docs/GLOSSARY.md).

 ## Contributing

 Contributions are not expected until the layout / patterns / plans are a little more stable.